corpnewt/CorpBot.py/README.md

 	   └─ Marvels of modern engineering.
 	  $dankmeme
 	   └─ Only the dankest.
-	  $dirtyjoke
-	   └─ Let's see if reddit can be dir-... oh... uh.. funny... (bot-admin only)
 	  $dragon
 	   └─ From the past - when great winged beasts soared the skies.
 	  $earthporn